Basharat-AWS-DevOps/cloud-operations-control-plane/README.md

 This project demonstrates:

-* Platform engineering thinking
+* Platform engineering mindset
-* Governance-first automation
+* Governance-first cloud automation
-* Safe infrastructure practices
+* Cost awareness and hygiene
+* Safe, production-oriented design
-* Real-world AWS and Terraform workflows
+* Real-world Terraform and AWS workflows

-It intentionally focuses on **operability**, not application features.
+It focuses on **operability and reliability**, not application features.

 ---

-## Resume Summary
+## Resume / Interview Summary

-> Designed and implemented a cloud operations control plane using Terraform, AWS Lambda, IAM, EventBridge, and S3 to automate AWS resource inventory, enforce governance, and provide operational visibility.
+> Designed and implemented a Cloud Operations Control Plane using Terraform and AWS serverless services to automate resource inventory and proactively detect cost-leaking resources through scheduled, auditable hygiene automation.

 ---

-## Roadmap (Next Phases)

-### Phase 2 – Automation Engine

-* Orphaned EBS and snapshot detection
-* EC2 stop/start scheduling
-* Snapshot cleanup automation

-### Phase 3 – Visibility

-* CloudWatch dashboards
-* Inventory trend analysis
-* Automation success/failure metrics

-### Phase 4 – Incident Hooks

-* IAM privilege change alerts
-* Resource threshold alerts
-* Event-driven notifications
+## Project Status

+✅ **Intentionally complete at Phase 2**

+This project is deliberately scoped to demonstrate core **CloudOps and Platform Engineering** skills without over-engineering.
+Future extensions are possible but not required.

 ---

-## Status

-**Phase 1 (Governance & Inventory): COMPLETE ✅**
+🔗 **LinkedIn-ready | Recruiter-friendly | Interview-safe**